dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 Valid values for this seem to be 0-4:

 Type 0: BOX - Particles will spawn randomly in the volume defined by the 6 SpawnBox FLOATs.
-Particles affected by XYZ Gravity and SpawnVelocity.\
+Particles affected by Gravity, SpawnNormal, and SpawnVelocity.\
 Type 1: SPHERE - Particles will travel from the emitter randomly in any direction.
 Speed of particles is affected by SpawnVelocityMultiplier, but not the XYZ SpawnVelocity.
-Affected by XYZ Gravity.
+Affected by Gravity and SpawnNormal.
 Affected by SpawnRadius.\
 Type 2: PLANE - Particles will travel from the emitter in a random direction along one plane based on the SpawnVelocity.
 No movement with SpawnVelocityMultiplier alone.
-Affected by XYZ Gravity.
+Affected by Gravity and SpawnNormal.
 Affected by SpawnRadius.\
 Type 3: STREAM - Particles will travel from the emitter in one direction based on the SpawnVelocity.
 No movement with SpawnVelocityMultiplier alone.
-Affected by XYZ Gravity.
+Affected by Gravity and SpawnNormal.
 Affected by SpawnAngle.\
-Type 4: NONE - Particles will travel from the emitter in one direction based on the SpawnVelocity.
+Type 4: DISK - Particles will spawn randomly on a circular disk of SpawnRadius size and travel from the disk in one direction based on the SpawnVelocity.
 No movement with SpawnVelocityMultiplier alone.
-Affected by XYZ Gravity.
+Affected by Gravity and SpawnNormal.

 #### PCloudFlags: DWORD